Rules

 17) MATCH PENALTY AND SUSPENSION / EXPULSION OF THE GAME:

 A major penalty of 3 minutes and an ejection from the GAME.
-A match penalty is imposed on any player or team member who:
+A match penalty is imposed on any player or team member who may:

 -verbal threat the referee.